 Individual Technical Assistance is also available to health centers related to a variety of topics on developing services and seeking funding to serve special populations, assessment of accessibility, and for managing and integrating an outreach program into the organization.

-If you have additional questions, please contact Erica Hall, Special Populations and Community Health Worker Coordinator.
+If you have additional questions, please contact Monica Cruz, Special Populations and Community-Centered Health Coordinator.